Growing Flowers In Your Vegetable Garden - Nasturtiums

+Growing flowers in your vegetable garden not only brightens your garden, but can help to repel pests, attract pollinators, and some (like nasturtiums) are edible as well!
 Nasturtiums are a favourite of mine on those days when I go out to peruse my vegetable garden.
-They grow incredibly easily with very little effort.
+Growing nasturtiums from seed is incredibly easily with very little effort.
 Actually, nasturtiums tend to thrive in poor soil and do well in drought conditions!
 (When you forget to water, these beauties don't mind.)
 They grow well in both full sun and part shade, although they produce more blossoms in full sun.
 Nasturtiums act as a ground cover keeping weeds at bay.
 Pollinators, hummingbirds and ladybugs all love this bright, beautiful flower.
 Nasturtiums act to repel and trap pests.
 And to add to this long list, nasturtium flowers, leaves and stems are edible, making a stunning addition to your summer dishes.
 Are you sold yet?
 Will you be adding this wonderful flower to your garden?
 Let's explore these benefits as well as discuss some tips for growing nasturtiums from seed.

 Disclosure: This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.ca.
 As an Amazon Associate I earn from qualifying purchases.